NonceGeek/MoveDID/README.md

 ![](https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmovebit%2Fmaterials%2Fmain%2Fshields.json)

-MoveDID is a DID protocol that compatible with Move-based blockchain networks, including Aptos, Sui, and Starcoin.The vision of MoveDID is to be the foundation for the next generation of large-scale Web3 finance and Web3 society.
+MoveDID is a DID protocol that implementation Aptos.The vision of MoveDID is to be the foundation for the next generation of large-scale Web3 finance and Web3 society.
 MoveDID could be used for 3 types of subjects: human, organization, and bot.
 The implementation follows the [did@w3c](https://www.w3.org/TR/did-core/)

 !
 Important Links: